-Robert Mueller Testimony Next Week Is Off, But Mueller Will Reportedly Appear For Extended Time On July 24
+Robert Mueller Testimony Next Week Is Off, But He Will Reportedly Appear For Extended Time On July 24

 — The Hill (@thehill) July 13, 2019

 “He’s written a report.
-It said no collusion, and it said, effectively, no obstruction,” Trump said, quoted by The Post.
+It said no collusion, and it said, effectively, no obstruction,” Trump said, as quoted by The Washington Post.
 “They want to go it again and again and again because they want to hurt the president before the election.”

-In fact, in his report — available for reading online via The New York Times — Mueller said that Trump was not cleared of obstruction of justice, and detailed 10 incidents in which Trump appeared to obstruct, or attempt to obstruct, the investigation into his 2016 campaign’s ties to Russia.
+In fact, in his report — available for reading online via The New York Times — Mueller said that Trump was not cleared of obstruction of justice, and detailed 10 incidents in which Trump appeared to obstruct — or attempt to obstruct — the investigation into his 2016 campaign’s ties to Russia.

-Mueller’s report also failed to declare that there was “no collusion” between the Trump and Russia — only that the investigators found “insufficient evidence” to charge anyone in the campaign with striking an agreement with the Russian government to surreptitiously influence the election.
+Mueller’s report also failed to declare that there was “no collusion” between Trump and Russia — only that the investigators found “insufficient evidence” to charge anyone in the campaign with striking an agreement with the Russian government to surreptitiously influence the election.
 But as The Inquisitr reported, Mueller appears to have committed a serious legal error in reaching that decision, because federal election law specifically states that no “agreement or formal collaboration” is required to establish illegal election cooperation.